-The neurovascular disorders program at Children’s Wisconsin offers comprehensive, family-centered care for a variety of neurovascular disorders.
-Our multidisciplinary team includes dedicated pediatric neuroradiologists, pediatric neurosurgeons with vascular expertise, pediatric endovascular surgeons, pediatric neuropsychologists, and pediatric neurologists with expertise in treating strokes in children.
-As part of our nationally recognized Neurosciences Center, our program’s specialists offer cutting-edge diagnosis and treatment options to patients from across Wisconsin and beyond.
+The Neurovascular Disorders Program at Children’s Wisconsin offers comprehensive, family-centered care for a variety of neurovascular disorders.
+Our multidisciplinary neurovascular specialist team includes dedicated pediatric neuroradiologists, pediatric neurosurgeons with vascular expertise, pediatric endovascular surgeons, pediatric neuropsychologists, and pediatric neurologists with expertise in treating strokes in children.
+As part of our nationally recognized Neurosciences Center, our program’s neurovascular specialists offer cutting-edge diagnosis and treatment options to patients from across Wisconsin and beyond.

 Our resources include the state’s only Level 1 Children’s Surgery Center; a hybrid suite in the radiology department that can be used for both endovascular procedures as well as open craniotomies, allowing us to deliver flexible and efficient patient care; and a highly trained neuro intensive care team.
 Our neurosciences patient care unit is equipped with state-of-the-art neuromonitoring capabilities, a rehabilitation gym and other services designed to help our inpatients recover as quickly as possible.

 Our body depends on the flow of oxygenated blood to the brain and spinal cord for normal function.
 Neurovascular disorders involve abnormalities of the blood vessels in the brain or spine that can cause bleeding or restrict blood flow, leading to strokes and other serious complications.